Preventing Winter Damage: How Winterizing Your Home Will Prevent Water Damage and Fire Damage

 - Install Weather-Stripping Around Windows: Cold air can easily enter through windows, so consider installing weather-stripping to improve your heating efficiency.
 You should avoid installing weather-stripping around a door, as it can block access if there is a fire.

 - Clean or Replace Your Furnace Filter: If you have a forced air system, clean or replace your furnace filter to ensure your heating system works efficiently all winter.
 A clean air filter will also help extend the life of your furnace too.
-Most furnace filters are replaceable, but some models may have a filter that can be cleaned and reused.
+Most furnace filters are disposable, but you can clean and reuse some filters.

 - Locate Your Water Supply Shut Off Valve: Your water supply shut off valve is typically located in the basement near an outside wall.
 Take a few minutes to locate the valve and clear a path to it to ensure you can reach it quickly if there is a problem.